3 Key Elements Of A Content Activation Strategy

 A while back, we highlighted the perils of falling into a passive content trap.
 This post explores the antidote to passive content marketing and why some marketers are able to rise above it: It’s called Content Activation.

 Content, data, and automation: common ingredients found in any basic B2B marketing cocktail.
 But what separates the good marketers from the truly great ones is a Content Activation Strategy.
 The world’s highest-performing marketing teams are already activating their content and resources and seeing some pretty mind-blowing results.
-Don’t believe me?
-Check out what these impressive marketing teams have achieved:
+For example:

 Demandbase saw a 2X increase in responses to content promotions, a 3X boost in time visitors spent with content, and a 300% increase in influenced pipeline.

-So, what makes marketing teams like Kareo and Demandbase so different?
+So, what makes the Demandbase marketing team so different?
 Unlike passive content marketing, Content Activation never leaves the buyer’s next step to chance.
 It’s an adaptive process that delivers content in a more buyer-friendly way that encourages more efficient self-education to truly interested prospects.

 Shifting from passive to active content marketing requires a shift in mindset, model, and methodology to better reflect how buyers want to buy and removes obstacles, like forms and gates, commonly found in their way.